Platform Tutorials

 Source: https://chatbotkit.com/manuals/agent-sdk

-Installs the necessary ChatBotKit Agent and SDK packages using either npm or yarn.
-Ensure Node.js v20.x or higher is installed.
+Installs the necessary packages for the ChatBotKit Agent SDK using either npm or yarn.
+Ensure you have Node.js 20.x or higher installed.

 ```shell